Mohamed-mufleh/ai-trading-bot/README.md

 ---

+## 🧠 Why 3D CNN + GRU?

+- **3D Convolutional Neural Networks (3D CNNs)** are excellent at capturing *spatio-temporal features* — that is, patterns across both indicators (features) and time.
+- **GRU (Gated Recurrent Units)** are powerful for *sequence modeling*, allowing the model to remember trends and time dependencies.
+- The combination enables the system to recognize complex multi-dimensional market patterns and short-term trends — essential for high-frequency crypto trading.

+This hybrid model aims to improve predictive performance over traditional 2D CNNs or LSTMs used alone.

+---

 ## ⚙️ How It Works

 The pipeline consists of five core Python scripts, each responsible for a key step in the trading workflow: